paulshryock/paul-shryock/README.md

 ## Websites

-This monorepo contains source code for the following websites:
+This repository contains source code for the following websites:

 - pshry.com